Mr-Georgie/flask-restful/README.md

-# A fLASK RESTful API
+# A FLASK RESTful API

 ## Installation